 Read it before deciding if you want to use them or not.

 More and more women of all ages are wearing artificial nails or extensions.

-Acrylic nails give of a sense of “perfection” because they’re made from plastic.
-They are seen in fashion magazines and on celebrities.
+Acrylic nails give off a sense of “perfection” because they’re plastic.
+You can see them in fashion magazines and on celebrities.

 It’s easy to see why women prefer to use artificial nails: they cover the imperfections of natural nails and they just look perfect.

-Acrylic nails are painted and often covered in designs, which is impossible on shorter or irregular natural nails.
+Acrylic nails have attractive paint and often have interesting designs that are impossible on shorter or irregular natural nails.

 If you have a bad habit of biting your nails or you need them to look good for work, acrylic nails are an easy alternative.

 The same is true for weddings, parties and other special events in our lives.

 While they may seem harmless, both application and wear can cause problems.
 Let’s take a look at what happens at the salon when we get acrylic nails:

 - The chemical compounds used, resins or formaldehyde, can cause inflammation, separation of the natural nail from the skin, burning, pain and allergic reactions.